jeshraghian/snntorch/docs/examples/example_sur/example_sur_sre.rst

 Example::

-        # Method 2 applies the autograd inherited method directly, using the default value of slope=25
+        # Method 2 applies the autograd inherited method directly, using the default values of beta=1 and slope=25
         # The default value could also be called by specifying ``spike_rate_escape()`` instead

         # initialize layers